 The foundation of great makeup all starts with… well foundation!
 Your foundation should be matched to your skin tone and help to create an even finish that the rest of your makeup will blend well with on top of.

-The only question that remains then is, “What’s better: liquid vs. powder foundation?”
+The only question that remains then is, “which is better, liquid or powder foundation?”

 Both liquid and powder foundations have their own benefits and drawbacks.
 Ultimately, though, it really depends on your style of makeup artistry, what you’re trying to accomplish, where you’ll be going, and the weather.

-In today’s article, we’ll be taking an in-depth look at some of the key differences between liquid and powder foundations.
+In today’s article, we’ll be taking an in-depth look at liquid vs powder foundation.
 We’ll examine the pros and cons of each and give you some helpful tips to help you decide which one is best for you, depending on the situation.
 Let’s take a look!

 - 1 Key Differences Between Liquid and Powder Foundations

 - 4 Making A Selection: Liquid Vs Powder Foundation

 - 5 What Lasts Longer: Powder or Liquid Foundation?

 - 6 Is Powder or Liquid Foundation Better for the Skin?